 By pushing just the right buttons and a lot of luck, I had achieved that elusive accolade so many marketers aim and struggle for.
 By creating interesting content and putting it work, I had successfully engineered a product of mine to go viral.
-I continued to ride that wave for almost two months, and two years later I still enjoy the occasional bit of direct income from it.
+I continued to ride that wave for almost two months (during my panic I thought it would only last for 48 hours), and three years later I still enjoy the occasional bit of direct income from it.

 To date, my image has been featured in close to 70 worldwide print magazines and newspapers, shared a countless amount of times (with and without my permission), exhibited, and most amusingly, discussed as part of a Flat Earth Society debate.
 Apparently something about the horizon in the photo proves the Earth isn’t round.
 Who knew?

 I can’t claim to know how to make lightning strike twice, but this experience has taught me to think big and approach each marketing scenario with an open mind.
 Sometimes, what you need to get results isn’t a campaign worth tens of thousands of pounds.
 Sometimes, all it takes for you to get results is a little bit of engaging content, in the right place.

 ...
 And perhaps some breathing exercises.